Unfit to Practice: Plus Making Billions

 A damning 2022 HMIP inspection report into Derwentside, found that standards of care were insufficient, especially for those at risk of self-harm or suicide.
 According to the Chief Inspector of Prisons, there’s a risk of ‘real harm’ for the women there if the number of people detained rises.

-We spoke to Carenza Arnold, who works with Women for Refugee Women, a grassroots organisation that has long campaigned against the private profiteering from people’s pain.
-The End Detention group is part of this organisation – a solidarity and campaigning group of women with experience of, or at risk of, immigration detention.
+We spoke to Carenza Arnold, who works with Women for Refugee Women, a grassroots organisation that has long campaigned against corporate profiteering from people’s pain.
+The End Detention group is part of this organisation – a group of women campaigners with experience of, or at risk of, immigration detention.
 Arnold shared some of the women’s stories with us:

 We came to the UK seeking sanctuary from war, persecution and violence, and instead [in detention] we are ripped from our lives and placed into further torture, with no freedom and no hope.
 Being locked up in detention made us feel humiliated, rejected and as if we are less than human.
 Huge profits are being made from our pain and misery by private companies who run detention centres and its facilities on behalf of the Government.
 No one should be treated as if they are less than someone else.

 At a medical appointment, she was accused by a doctor within the detention centre of ‘acting’.
-“I felt so powerless and vulnerable” she explained after the doctor ridiculed her and told her that she could pretend to be sick but she would still be deported so to ‘get over it’.
+“I felt so powerless and vulnerable” she explained after the doctor ridiculed her and told her that she could pretend to be sick but would still be deported, so she should ‘get over it’.

-This isn’t the first report of a culture of disbelief and inadequate healthcare inside immigration detention, especially when it comes to mental health.
+This is far from the first report of a culture of disbelief and inadequate healthcare inside immigration detention, especially when it comes to mental health.
 A 2019 government inquiry included evidence to this effect.
-In the same year, Bail in Detention (BID) reported a similar culture of disrespect, minimising, and a failure amongst medical staff to take health and mental healthcare needs seriously.
+In the same year, Bail for Immigration Detainees (BID) reported a similar culture of disrespect, minimising, and a failure amongst medical staff to take health and mental healthcare needs seriously.

 I became really ill in detention.
 My haemoglobin level was so low I had to keep having transfusions and I became bed-bound at one point.
 The Home Office didn’t care; they were still trying to deport me.
 Things changed when I reached out to a charity for help.
 They helped me see a doctor who said that my blood level was too low for me to fly so I couldn’t be deported.